Kitware/CMake/Help/guide/tutorial/In-Depth System Introspection.rst

 A fast and easy check to perform is if a given header file is available on a certain platform, for which CMake provides :module:`CheckIncludeFiles`.
-This is most appropriate for system and intrinsic headers, which may not be provided by a specific package by are expected to be available in many build environments.
+This is most appropriate for system and intrinsic headers, which may not be provided by a specific package yet are expected to be available in many build environments.

 .. code-block:: cmake